mitwelten/mitwelten-ml-backend/ingest/uploader/services/README.md

 ## Monitoring

 `mitwelten-exporter` depends on `prometheus-node-exporter` to read and expose the metrics to the prometheus server.
-In order to read metrics from `prometheus-node-exporter`, the corresponding port (see above) needs to be accessible, which requires remote access.
+In order to read metrics from `prometheus-node-exporter`, the corresponding port (see above) needs to be accessible remotely.